mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 long presentation.
 It just seems like a massive waste of my time.
 So I will be doing some more virtual events, more webinars, but honestly, I'm just really looking forward to doing more writing and more video stuff right now.

 **Michaela:**: [00:45:06] Yeah.
 Yeah.
 I can't imagine.
 And I can totally relate.
 My kids are also two and four as a yeah.
-You're talking about okay, **Trisha:**.
+You're talking about okay, Trisha.
 So thank you so much for, for being on my show today, we talked about so many things.
 Is there something that we haven't covered that you would like to, you know, Let my listeners know, or you know, that you want to throw out.

 **Trisha:**: [00:45:25] So, yeah, hiring and other Java developer advocate.
 Um, if anyone is interested in playing, I didn't actually talk that much about developer advocacy hiring process.
 So I got hired.
 But without a process because